Location: West Campus, Cullowhee, NC

 The competitive application will have the following:

 At WCU, we appreciate the value of diverse educational backgrounds and professional experiences.
 For this reason, we offer two academic tracks: Traditional and Leveler.
 In the application process, you will be expected to select one track to which you are committing.
 Use the decision chart to find the best fit for you.
+If you match the leveler track at present, please discuss with us the distance edcuation prerequiste course sequence prior to applying to confirm this path.

 This course of study is designed for students who meet one of the two requirements below: